Xtroyer/RunningLights/README.md

-# RunningLights
+# TestLights
-Idk, just made this for the lights test and for the lulz.
+Just made this for testing.